DenDrummer/crazy-pool-3d/Documentation/Level design guidelines.md

 Because of this we ask that you keep things simple.
 That includes visuals, moving objects, size and complexity of the map, etc.

+### Requirements
+Some things are absolutely required for the level to work.
+Below you can find a short summary:
+- 1 and only 1 ball spawner
+- 1 and only 1 functioning hole
+- par of 255 or less

+### Recommendations
+The requirements alone do not make a fun level.
+Here's our recommendations for a fun level.
+- par of 2 to 5, or up to 10 at most
+- proper Out Of Bounds (OOB) areas:
+	- just like real mini golf, hitting the ball OOB should be ok as long as it lands back inside the bounds of the track, so place OOB areas accordingly.
+	- Currently only hard OOB areas are in the works, meaning the ball will immediately be eliminated upon entry.
+- not too difficult
+- consistent theming/decoration through your level
+- make it visually clear what is part of the track and what is not
+- don't overuse alternative routes
+- get some inspiration from real life mini golf/crazy golf, real life crazy pool, and other mini golf games (might not want to blindly copy tracks however)

+There's also some recommendations that depend on certain features being implemented:
+- only minor use of track effects (track effects not implemented)
+- make any track effects make sense at a glance, don't hide them (track effects not implemented)
+- When the ball can travel through an OOB area for any valid reason, use a soft OOB area, which will only eliminate if it comes to a standstill inside it. (soft OOB areas not implemented)

 ### Theming
 Any theme/setting is allowed, especially for User Generated Content\*, but it's highly recommended to tag levels accordingly.
 This will make it possible to make themed lobbies once tag filtering is enabled.